GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     initial current working directory of the daemon processes within the process group.

-    If this option is not defined, in mod_wsgi 1.X the current working directory of the Apache parent process will be inherited by the daemon processes within the process group.
-Normally the current working directory of the Apache parent process would be the root directory.
-In mod_wsgi 2.0+ the initial current working directory will be set to be the home directory of the user that the daemon process runs as.
+    If this option is not defined the initial current working directory will be set to be the home directory of the user that the daemon process is configured to run as using the ``user`` option to the ``WSGIDaemonProcess`` directive.
+Otherwise the current working
+    directory of Apache when started will be used, which if Apache is being started from system init scripts, would usually be the system root directory.

+**python-home=directory**
+    Set the location of the Python virtual environment to be used by the daemon processes.
+The directory to use is that which ``sys.prefix`` is set to for the Python virtual environment.
+The virtual environment can have been created by ``virtualenv``, ``pyvenv`` or ``python -m venv``.

+    Note that the Python virtual environment must have been created using the same base Python version as was used to compile the mod_wsgi module.
+You can't use this to force mod_wsgi to somehow use a different Python version than it was compiled for.
+If you want to use a different version of Python, you will need to reinstall mod_wsgi, compiling it for the version you want.
+It is not possible for the one mod_wsgi instance to run applications for both Python 2 and 3 at the same time.

 **python-path=directory | python-path=directory:directory**
     List of colon separated directories to add to the Python module search path, ie., ``sys.path``.

-    Note that this is not strictly the same as having set ``PYTHONPATH`` environment variable when running normal command line Python.
+    Note that this is not strictly the same as having set the ``PYTHONPATH`` environment variable when running normal command line Python.
 When this option is used, the directories are added by calling ``site.addsitedir()``.
-As well as adding the directory to ``sys.path`` this function has the effect of opening and interpreting any '.pth' files located in the specified directories.
-The option therefore can be used to point at the ``site-packages`` directory corresponding to a Python virtual environment created by a tool such as ``virtualenv``, with any additional directories corresponding to Python eggs within that directory also being automatically added to ``sys.path``.
+As well as adding the directory to ``sys.path`` this function has the effect of opening and interpreting any ``.pth`` files located in the specified directories.

+    If using a Python virtual environment, rather than use this option to refer to the ``site-packages`` directory of the Python virtual environment, you should use the ``python-home`` option to specify the root of the Python virtual environment instead.

+    In all cases, if the directory contains Python packages which have C extension components, those packages must have been installed using the same base Python version as was used to compile the mod_wsgi module.
+    You should not mix packages from different Python versions or installations.

 **python-eggs=directory**
     Directory to be used as the Python egg cache directory.
 This is